Things to Do in Ellijay, Georgia

 Peak Apple Season (September - October): Experience apple picking at its finest, Georgia Apple Festival, perfect fall weather, and beautiful autumn colors.

-Summer (June - August): Ideal for water activities at Carters Lake, hiking without the crowds, and enjoying wineries with outdoor seating.
+Summer (June - August): Ideal for water activities at Carters Lake, river tubing, hiking without the crowds, and enjoying wineries with outdoor seating.

 Spring (April - May): Apple blossoms bloom, Apple Blossom Festival, wildflowers cover the mountains, and pleasant temperatures for outdoor activities.